 Despite its small size, a favicon is a great tool for helping users locate your website in those moments when one too many tabs are open.
 It will also contribute to your website’s branding by presenting your logo in an extra location, and its sharp appearance adds a measure of professionalism to your website design.

 Whitespace: This is the area of your website that doesn’t include anything.
 Frightened by all this empty space?
 Don’t be.
-Not only is the increasing use of white space trendy (minimalism, it’s here to stay), white spaces also give your visitors room to “breathe” between images or pieces of content, contributing to a much better user experience.
+First of all, despite the name white space doesn't mean the absence of color, but rather negative space.
+Also, white space gives your visitors room to “breathe” between images or pieces of content, contributing to a much better user experience.

 08. Pick the professional tools you need